Vin Scully, beloved sportscaster, dies at 94

 By the end of Mr. Scully’s career, he was as closely associated with the Dodgers franchise as anyone who wore the team’s uniform.
 In 2002, fans named him their favorite Dodger of all time, ahead of ex-managers Walter Alston and Tommy Lasorda or such star players as Koufax, Don Drysdale, Orel Hershiser or Fernando Valenzuela.

-Mr. Scully skillfully blended silence and words in creating his audio portraits of baseball games, but one word he never used to describe the Dodger faithful was “fans.”
+Mr. Scully skillfully blended silence and words in creating his audio portraits of baseball games, but one word he never used to describe the Dodgers faithful was “fans.”

 “I don’t use the word ‘fans’ ever, because it’s short for fanatic,” he told the Los Angeles Times in 2016.
 “I always use ‘friends’ because I think of them as friends, and people seem to think of me as a friend, for that I’m humbled by the thousands.”